mpetrekanics/futball/readme.txt

-each player has a territory where to find the emptiest space OR considering the whole field, find the 5 most empty spaces
+each player has a territory where to find the emptiest space OR considering the whole field, find the 5 most empty spaces OR (and this is probably final) considering just part of the field, near the opponent's goal
 - interception: not square but circle.
 The closest it's is coming to the player + the weaker the shot is -> the higher the chance of interception
 - creating options menu:
 	changing the keyboard keys associated with actions